namin/feel/README.md

 # Feel Wheel

+An app to explore and select your feelings.

+This app is a single HTML file!

 ## Beta: Recording to Google spreadsheet

 The alternative page https://feel.metareflection.club/rec.html enables recording to a dedicated Google spreadsheet.